mangrovedao/mangrove-archive/README.md

                                                 // `prettier` will autoformat the files which we generally prefer.
   },
   "dependencies": {
-    "@giry/mangrove-js": "workspace:*",         // This is an example of a run-time dependency to another package in the monorepo
+    "@giry/mangrove-js": "workspace:*"          // This is an example of a run-time dependency to another package in the monorepo
   },
   "devDependencies": {
     "@giry/mangrove-solidity": "workspace:*",   // This is an example of a build-time dependency to another package in the monorepo